carstenlucke/TimeLedger/README.md

 2. Select date range
 3. Optionally filter by specific projects
 4. Click **Generate Report**
-5. Export as CSV, JSON, or PDF if needed
+5. Export as CSV or JSON if needed

 ### Managing Backups